 Master of Divinity

-Requirements for unconditional admission to the Master of Divinity program are as follows:
+Requirements for unconditional admission to the Master of Theological Studies or the Master of Divinity program are as follows:

 - A formal application for admission submitted to the Admissions Office together with the application fee.

 - A baccalaureate degree from an accredited four-year college or university.

 - An overall undergraduate grade point average of 2.5 based on a 4.0 scale, or a 2.75 average in the undergraduate major field.